-NPS(f) is used to calculate most of the image information metrics introduced in this paper- NEQ, C{NEQ} , SNRi, $Edge\ SNRi$, and matched filter transfer functions.
+NPS(f) is used to calculate most of the image information metrics introduced in this paper- NEQ, C{NEQ} , SNRi, Edge Location σ , and matched filter transfer functions.

-It is a part of the kernel k that appears in the equations for most of the metrics.
+It is a part of the kernel K(f) that appears in the equations for most of the metrics.